rust-lang/rust/text/0000-stable-simd.md

 ---

 Note that this RFC is explicitly not attempting to stabilize/design a set of "portable simd operations".
-The contents of `std::vendor` are platform specific and provide no guarantees about portability.
+The contents of `std::arch` are platform specific and provide no guarantees about portability.
 Efforts in the past, however, such as with [simd.js] and the [simd crate][simd-crate] show that it's desirable and useful to have a set of types which are usable across platforms.